awsdocs/aws-doc-sdk-examples/dotnetv3/Glue/README.md

 ## Running the examples

-Once the example has been compiled, you can run it from the command line by first navigating to the folder that contains the .csproj file, and then issuing the following command:
+After the example is compiled, you can run it from the command line.
+To do this, navigate to the folder that contains the .csproj file, and then issue the following command:

 ```